nishishailesh/django-install/README.md

 * restart apache2 ```service apache2 restart```
 * http://127.0.0.1/dj
 * delete/edit code in any way and see error messages on screen.
 Without it, following this tutorial as copy-paste activity will not help

+#django RESTful API
+soon, I realised that, using REST API with django is second most important thing to learn (after setting authentication system)